FASHION

 Kipépéo

-At Kipépéo, we celebrate the artistry of Kenyan artisans by blending traditional craftsmanship with contemporary design.
+At Kipépéo, they celebrate the artistry of Kenyan artisans by blending traditional craftsmanship with contemporary design.
 Each piece is more than fashion—it’s a story of heritage, skill, and sustainability.

 Handmade with precision and passion, their collections reflect a minimal, modern, and effortlessly chic aesthetic—designed for those who appreciate quality, authenticity, and timeless style.
 They work closely with talented artisans, ensuring ethical practices and fair wages while keeping traditional techniques alive.